Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Phillis Wheatley and On Being Brought From Africa to America
+Phillis Wheatley And A Summary of On Being Brought From Africa to America

 On Being Brought From Africa to America is an unusual poem because it was written by a black woman who was a slave back in the days when black people could be bought and sold at will by white owners.

 - A single stanza of eight lines, with full rhyme and classic iambic pentameter beat, it basically says that black people can become Christian believers and in this respect are just the same as everyone else.

 Phillis Wheatley was abducted from her home in Africa at the age of 7 in 1753 and taken by ship to America, where she ended up as the property of one John Wheatley, of Boston.
 She took the surname of this man, as was the tradition, but her first name came from the slave ship The Phillis, which brought her to America.

 During her time with the Wheatley family Phillis showed a keen talent for learning and was soon proficient in English.
 At the age of 14 she published her first poem in a local newspaper and went on to publish books and pamphlets.

 In 1773 Poems of Various Subjects, Religious and Moral appeared.
 In it was the poem that is now taught in schools and colleges all over the world, a fitting tribute to the first ever black female poet in America.